 Natural Sapphire is mainly pale and light in colour and only a small percentage have vivid and intense colours without some type of enhancement, such as heat-treatment.
 Colourless sapphires are quite rare.
 In general, the more intense and even the colour, the more valuable the stone.

 Inclusions are common in sapphire which can vary from highly transparent to opaque.
 Clarity characteristics in sapphire include mineral crystals, partially healed breaks that look like fingerprints, colour zoning (areas of different colours), and colour banding, (areas of lighter and darker shades).
-Blue sapphires with extremely high clarity are rare, and very valuable.
+Blue sapphires with extremely high clarity are rare and very valuable.
 Inclusions which reduce transparency generally also lower the sapphire’s value.

 Cut varies widely as the shape of a rough sapphire crystal decides the finished stone’s shape and size.
-Cutters try to achieve the best overall colour by focusing on colour zoning, pleochroism, and the lightness or darkness of a stone, while maintaining the best proportions and retaining the maximum weight.
+Cutters try to achieve the best overall colour by focusing on colour zoning, pleochroism, and the lightness or darkness of the stone while maintaining the best proportions and retaining the maximum weight.
 Sapphires are cut in a wide range of facetted shapes though ovals, cushions, and rounds are most common.
 Cabochons cuts are mainly used in translucent stones or for stones with visible inclusions.
-Sapphires that have the optical phenomenon of asterism (the star effect caused by the intersection of needle-like inclusions) are always cut as cabouchons.
+Sapphires that have the optical phenomenon of asterism (the star effect caused by the intersection of needle-like inclusions) are always cut as cabochons.

 Sapphire is the hardest of all gemstones, but it does still require some care.
 Remove sapphire jewellery when exercising, cleaning, playing sports or engaging in vigorous physical activities.
 Sapphire can easily scratch other gems or precious metals so avoid direct contact with other jewellery by storing them separately.